million12/docker-zabbix-agent/README.md

 ## Zabbix Agent Docker Image

-**Zabbix agent is running in foreground, and in Docker Container.**
+**Zabbix agent is running in foreground, and in Docker Container.
+It only fetch and generate metrics on the host machine, and not containers on the host machine.
+Next step, containers metrics collect shall be added**

 ## Prerequisites
 You have to create a zabbix server (2.4.7+) first, refer to [Install Zabbix Server In Container](https://hub.docker.com/r/zabbix/zabbix-server-2.4/ "zabbix-server")